Proof of a finite threshold for the union-find decoder: Acknowledgments

 \section{Acknowledgments}

 EL and HY discussed part of this work during the KIAS workshop on Quantum Information Dynamics and Non-Equilibrium Physics (Quantum Information and Dynamics 2025).
 HY acknowledges Nicolas Delfosse and Shouzhen Gu for discussions at the $7$th International Conference on Quantum Error Correction (QEC25), and Naomi Nickerson for discussions at the Seeking Quantum Advantage Workshop and Conference (SEEQA2025).
 EL thanks Nathaniel Selub for discussions and collaboration on related work.
+We thank Ryo Mikami for pointing out typographical errors in the manuscript.
 SY was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0734, FoPM, WINGS Program, the University of Tokyo, and DAIKIN Fellowship Program, the University of Tokyo.
 EL was supported by a Miller Fellowship.
-HY was supported by JST PRESTO Grant Number JPMJPR201A, JPMJPR23FC, JSPS KAKENHI Grant Number JP23K19970, and JST CREST Grant Number JPMJCR25I5\@.
+HY was supported by JST PRESTO Grant Number JPMJPR201A, JPMJPR23FC, JSPS KAKENHI Grant Number JP23K19970, JST CREST Grant Number JPMJCR25I5, JST [Moonshot R\&D] [Grant Number JPMJMS256J], and Faculty Research Funding from Google Quantum AI\@.